Dumb-Code/TODM/README.md

 git clone https://github.com/<Your Username>/TODM.git
 ```

-When that's done, go into the newly created directory `TOMD` and run in the console if you're on Windows:
+When that's done, go into the newly created directory `TODM` and run in the console if you're on Windows:
 ```
 gradlew.bat setupDecompWorkspace
 ```